-Generally students may only receive a curfew extension from the prefect of their residence hall.
-If a group of students from multiple residence halls request an extension, the request must be approved by the prefects of the dorms involved.
+Generally students may only receive a curfew extension from the prefect of their dormitory.
+If a group of students from multiple dormitories request an extension, the request must be approved by the prefects of the dorms involved.

 Here are the levels of curfew extensions, who they can be approved by, and what the circumstances regarding them are: